Nike’s marketing pitch: Built faster to break barriers

 The Nike Streak has Zoom Air, and so do the Pegasus 37 and Structure 23.
 However, the visible version of Zoom Air has been a less common sight through Nike’s history, though there have been exceptions.

 More than a decade ago, Nike used to retail running shoes with ‘caged’ Zoom – a visible Zoom Air unit protected by a latticed TPU shell.
-The Nike Katana Cage, Speed Cage, and the Spiridon Cage are notable examples.
+The Nike Katana Cage, Speed Cage, and Spiridon Cage are notable examples.

 While Nike’s basketball footwear had several visible Zoom Air releases over the recent years, running shoes have stuck to tried-and-tested midsoles with concealed Zoom Air.